Consider yourself an adventure traveller? Well, consider this.

 In addition to people, the region is home to animals such as polar bears, arctic foxes, arctic hares, woodland caribou, migrating Canadian geese and snow geese, and willow ptarmigan.

-The challenge that they’ve chosen is to travel through this territory during Northeastern Ontario’s subarctic winter on winter ice roads and James Bay itself—490 km of ice road, and 120 km of boreal forest access road, bringing them back to the Trans Canada Highway at the end of it all.
+The challenge?
+The team chose to travel through this territory during Northeastern Ontario’s subarctic winter on winter ice roads and James Bay itself—490 km of ice road, and 120 km of boreal forest access road, bringing them back to the Trans Canada Highway at the end of it all.
 All on fat bikes.

 Why fat bikes?